 Did you see my post on Instagram with my version of copycat Panera Soufflés?
+I had breakfast tradition with my niece where I’d pop by and drop off breakfast for her, (usually a Panera Soufflé) but during the early days/months of the pandemic, we could not find them in town at any Panera!
+I decided I would make my own.
 They were so good and I was able to continue my tradition of having a super fast (socially distanced) breakfast break with my niece before work.
-It’s a new week so I made a new batch for tomorrow morning.
+It’s a new week so I made a new batch for tomorrow morning!

-Puff pastry, eggs, and cheese are in full supply at my grocery and I hope they are at yours too, if so go grab the ingredients and follow this easy recipe!
-The Panera soufflés are made with Gouda I think, but I prefer Asiago or milder cheeses.
-I love BellaVitano so I used it along with some melty Monterey Jack.
+Puff pastry, eggs, and cheese are in full supply at my grocery and I hope they are at yours too.
+Go grab the ingredients and follow this easy recipe!
+The Panera soufflés are made with Gouda, I think, but I prefer Asiago or milder cheeses.
+I love BellaVitano so I use it along with some gooey, melty Monterey Jack.

+Whenever I made these in the past the egg would run all over.
 I’ve seen a million recipes for these soufflés but the best tip by far came from eatatourtable.com Gluten-Free Panera Soufflé Copycat recipe.
-Whenever I made them the egg would run all over.
 Her recipe instructions microwave the egg mixture until it’s thick so it won’t run.
 Genius!!!

 Copycat Panera Four Cheese Breakfast Soufflé

-- Tart pans, small oven safe shallow bowls or large muffin tins.
+- Small oven safe shallow bowls or large muffin tins or

 - 4 Eggs Lightly beaten